gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 2 | 3
 1 | 1

-You can adjust this, generally you want to follow the pattern of peaking intensity in the lead up to test day, and then tapering (but not going to 0) at the end.
+Adjust this to your needs, but generally follow the pattern of peak intensity in the lead up to test day, and then a taper at the end.

 Useful heuristic: Don't take more tests than you can review.
 Quality > quantity.